Supplier Code of Conduct

 PRODUCT SAFETY AND QUALITY

-We are dedicated to providing our customers with quality safe food products.
-We expect our suppliers to comply with government food safety requirements and product specifications at all times.
+We are dedicated to providing our customers with quality food products.
+We expect our suppliers to comply with government food safety requirements, industry best practices and product specifications at all times.
 Suppliers are expected to have policies and procedures in place to manage the safety and quality of the products they provide, from development to delivery.
+Suppliers must immediately report any issues with product safety or quality so that appropriate actions may be taken.

 We believe in the humane treatment of animals.
 We require that our suppliers comply with applicable laws and regulations of the countries, states, and localities in which they operate.
 We expect our suppliers to use humane procedures and sound animal husbandry practices to prevent the mistreatment of animals.
 We also expect our suppliers to adhere to published industry standards and regulatory requirements within their respective processing or manufacturing areas.
 We invite our suppliers to review our Animal Well-Being Statement for further guidance.